RoozbehBandpey/mlops-4-time-series/README.md

 ## Flow

 This design eliminates concept of landing zone to reduce costs, so the assumption is data arrives directly into data lake.
-In real world it is recommended to have
+In real world it is recommended to have a separate storage account called landing ine zone to store data (source aligned data) as it arrives without any changes to them.
 Data is being ingested from external sources, after that it has been available within `bronze` container of `dlsmlopsforecasting` is Delta format.

 ## Re-training